Our Mission: "Empowering well-being and prosperity in Coconino communities.

-I hope you enjoy your experience while navigating our webpages and I am confident that you will find the information that you are seeking.
-Just in case you don’t, always feel free to contact our staff by calling (928) 679-7425.
-I also welcome any feedback you may wish to share regarding the website or suggestions on how we can improve our customer service.
-Please email your comments to me.
-Thank you for visiting the Coconino County Community Services webpages.
+Thank you for visiting our webpages and I hope you found our website to be informational and user-friendly.
+I am confident that you will find the information you are seeking.
+I welcome any feedback you may wish to share regarding the website or suggestions on how we can improve our customer service.
+Please Contact Us and share your comments with me.

 Got Utilities???
 Utility assistance (electric, gas, propane) available

 As such, Community Services is overseen by two separate statutory governing bodies.
 The five-member Coconino County Board of Supervisors is our final authority, governing all policies and budgets, while the Community Action Advisory Board (CAAB) advises programming and services.
 The CAAB has twelve to fifteen members, locally comprised of one-third elected officials (or their representatives), one-third or more lower-income residents potentially eligible to be consumers of our services, and one-third or less private sector representatives.
 CAAB members are selected by the other members, with the exception of the elected official seats appointed by a County Supervisor.

 Assessing Need and Funding Community ActionForms and Resources Webpage.